ejdej1/news-location-relevance/README.md

  - Determines what location the news belongs to
  - Assigns the news to a location from 1.

-Deliverable:
-- FE and BE code that allows you to search for your location from point 1.
-On FE we should be able to see news from those locations.
-Host it on AWS and share the link.
-- FE - React, BE use Java.s

-p
-Deadline: 4 working days from when the task is shared.

 ### Cities dataset
 https://simplemaps.com/data/us-cities